miseeger/NBean/README.md

 The link table will not be automatically generated from NBeans.
 It has to be created manually and adhere to a small number of conventions:

 - The link table is named by putting together the names/kinds of the related beans, followed by `_link`.
 Be also aware of case sensitivity here!
-The names can be put in any order.
+The Bean names can be put in any order.
 - A link table must have a Primary Key field (`id`,  by default)
 - Either parts of the relation are represented by Foreign Key Fields, put together by the name/kind of the Bean and `_id` as suffix.
-Where `id` is the default key.
+Where `id` is the name of the default key.
 - Link tables may have further properties/columns in order to store link related information.
-- Take in to consideration that link tables are also audited, if the `Auditor` Observer is in use.
-Blacklisting them is an option to omit them.
+- Take into consideration that link tables are also audited, if the `Auditor` Observer is in use.
+It is suggested to blacklist them to reduce the verbosity of the `Auditor`.

-The following definition of a link table relates Stores and Products
+The following definition of a link table relates Stores and Products (the linke table may also be named `ProductStore_link`).

 ```sql
 CREATE TABLE StoreProduct_link (